trinodb/trino.io/resources.md

 Description
 : Qubole has been offering a managed Presto service since 2014.
   Qubole has optimized Presto for the cloud.
-Qubole’s enhancements allow for cluster autoscaling based on workload and termination of idle clusters — ensuring high reliability while reducing compute costs.
+Qubole’s enhancements allow for dynamic cluster sizing, based on workload and termination of idle clusters — ensuring high reliability while reducing compute costs.